 Which is best, a tour to Semuc Champey, or an Independent Visit?

 If you want to also visit the extra things like the caves, tubing and the swing then the Semuc Champey tour is definitely worth it, as each extra item has its own additional cost.
 If you just want to come and enjoy the pools and the viewpoint, then it is just as easy to come alone to Semuc Champey without a guide.
-The price of the Semuc Champey is very good, considering everything that is included.
+The price of the Semuc Champey tour is very good, considering everything that is included.
 However, if I went again, I would definitely go independently.

-Useful Information for Visiting Semuc Champey
+Tips for Visiting Semuc Champey Guatemala

 Wear comfortable shoes.
 For the tour, I wore my trusty Merrel sandals, although I would have been glad for more sturdy shoes on the hike.
 For the swimming and the caves though these sandals were perfect.